jeroenhendricksen/sonarqube-docker/README.md

-# Quality & Assurance using Sonarqube
+# Quality & Assurance using SonarQube

 ## About